nickbrandt/GitLab/doc/user/clusters/crossplane.md

 ### Configure Crossplane with the cloud provider

 Follow the steps to configure the installed cloud provider stack with a user account.
+> **Note: The Secret and the Provider resource referencing the Secret needs to be applied to the `gitlab-managed-apps` namespace in the guide.
+Make sure you change that while following the guide**

 [Configure Providers](https://crossplane.io/docs/v0.4/cloud-providers.html)

 ### Configure Managed Service Access